Ex-Trump aide Hicks agrees to hand over campaign documents to Congress

 The committee has scheduled separate hearings with Hicks and Donaldson for later this month.
 It is also seeking documents from the two former aides on dozens of topics ranging from an FBI investigation into former national security adviser Michael Flynn to the termination of James Comey as FBI director and the appointment of Mueller.

 Reporting by Steve Holland and David Morgan.
-Additional reporting by Doina Chiacu, Susan Heavey and Susan Cornwell; Editing by James Dalgleish and Grant McCool
+Additional reporting by Doina Chiacu, Susan Heavey and Susan Cornwell; editing by James Dalgleish and Grant McCool